rkyzk/your-poetry/documents/README.md

 Wireframes for this application can be found [here.](https://wireframe.cc/pro/pp/8521443d2672331) Please click on "Homepage" in the upper left corner to see wireframes of different pages.

-## Notes on Design
+## Notes on the Design

 **Fonts**

 - For the website title and the headings of the pages, I used ‘Bacasime Antique.’
 - For navigation links, labels for input boxes and the contents of poems, I used 'Nanum Myeongj.'
 - I chose these two fonts because they both look artistic.
-- For introductory paragraph I used ‘Raleway’ since this font is readable and offers an approachable ambient.
+- For the introductory paragraph I used ‘Raleway’ since this font is readable and offers a friendly ambient.

 **Colors**<br>
 Overall I wanted the website to appear simple, elegant and original.<br>